 When you’re hosting a Sunday brunch, you might be faced with what we all dread the most: awkward silence.
-It can be hard for your guests to keep up conversations with people they don’t know, and we don’t blame them—it’s awkward!
-However, we are committed to ending the scourge of awkward Sunday brunches.
+These brunch games are sure to keep conversations going.
+We are committed to ending the scourge of awkward Sunday brunches.
 Let’s get people talking!
-For your consideration, here is our list of brunch games icebreaker ideas to get your guests relaxed, cheerful, and talkative with one another.
+For your consideration, here is our list of brunch game ideas and icebreaker ideas to get your guests relaxed, cheerful, and talkative with one another.

 1. Two Truths and a Lie